simon-ami/win-cli-mcp-server/README.md

 ### Resources

-- **cli://currentdir**
-  - Returns the current working directory of the CLI server.

 - **cli://config**
   - Returns the main CLI server configuration (excluding sensitive data like blocked command details if security requires it).